ZacharyShonk/LoCoBot/README.md

 # **LoCoBot**

-*A project to run LoCoBot in 2025 using pure Python with minimal C++.*
+*A project to run LoCoBot in 2025 using Python*

 ## **Table of Contents**